 The last leg of the journey to the territory involves 32 hours of sailing on the South Pacific.
 Weather and ocean conditions may need you to return from Mangareva in French Polynesia.
 You may not be able to reach your intended destination.
 Or you might remain stranded at Mangareva for more days than planned.

 No insurance can take care of the hassles and disappointment.
-But trip cancellation insurance for the Pitcairn Islands could help you recover the non-refundable costs of travel if your trip gets cancelled or interrupted.
+But trip cancellation insurance for the Pitcairn Islands could help you recover the non-refundable costs of travel if your trip gets canceled or interrupted.

 What all is covered under trip cancellation insurance for the Pitcairn Islands?